 One of the ways it does this is by reducing cortisol.

-But twenty to thirty minutes of light aerobic activity like walking or biking will consume excess cortisol.
+Twenty to thirty minutes of light aerobic activity like walking or biking is ideal for most people.

 GABA Supplements for Stress and Anxiety Relief